wakkihaya/neurotechjp/src/md/en/blog/watanabe-ut.md

 ## Conclusion

-In this issue, we asked Dr. Masamine Watanabe of the University of Tokyo about the prospects for research to elucidate consciousness, with a focus on the uploading of consciousness.
+In this issue, we asked Dr. Masataka Watanabe of the University of Tokyo about the prospects for research to elucidate consciousness, with a focus on the uploading of consciousness.
 He gave us valuable insights about how the uploading of consciousness itself is only a methodology, and that the goal is to elucidate consciousness, and that the establishment of a research institute outside academia will be the turning point in this process.
 We will continue to follow the future of consciousness research closely.